 eWorkshops include six units and each unit takes approximately three hours of a participants’ time to complete.
 We recommend that groups complete eWorkshops over a 6, 12 or 18 week period.
 Currently 12 weeks appears to be an ideal length of time to take a eWorkshop.
 However, we have had many successful eWorkshops run in 6 weeks.
 Be sure that when you are selecting the time to start your eWorkshop you are planning for the entire eWorkshop to run during the school year.
 Participants need to have access to students, classrooms, data, etc. to meaningfully engage in eWorkshop learning.

-STEP 4: Use the Contact Us form to submit the following information to the ICMEE Team and follow instructions received from the ICMEE team in order to complete a required webinar.
+STEP 4: Use the Contact Us form to submit the following information to the ICMEE Team and follow instructions received from the ICMEE team in order to get started.
 Please submit:

 - Date of eWorkshop start date

-STEP 5: Use the information from the ICMEE Team to self-enroll into the eWorkshop on Canvas and begin to learn and collaborate!
+STEP 5: Use the information from the ICMEE Team to self-enroll into the both the ICMEE database and the eWorkshop on Canvas and begin to learn and collaborate!

 eWorkshop participation should be flexible, meaningful and enjoyable.
 If there is anything the ICMEE Team can do to assist you as you take the eWorkshop, please let us know!